devplayer0/fyp/report.md

 ## Metrics

 Given the final choice of evaluation environments, the limits on the types of metrics that can be collected are set.
-There are two primary types:
+There are two primary types used in this
-**Execution time** and **Tracing**.
+project: **Execution time** and **Tracing**.

 ### Execution time

 A measurement as crude as a stopwatch can be used to directly compare the performance of one program to another.
+This is often referred to as "real time" or "wall-clock time" [@wall_time].
 If a program takes longer to execute than another, it stands to reason that it performs worse.
 Using some kind of timer to measure execution time doesn't make a lot of sense in the context of small, hand-written assembly programs.
-This is often referred to as "real time" or "wall-clock time" [@wall_time].

 CPU cycle counts would be a more precise measure of execution time, as the (generally) smallest unit of time a programmer can directly control.
-Although CPU features such as pipelining mean that execution of a single instruction does not directly correspond to a fixed number of CPU cycles, the there's a close association.
-The opportunity for variance or errors to arise when measuring performance using wall time would also increase through the use of operating systems and preemptive multitasking.
-When another task or process needs to execute, real time would continue to count up while the code being measured is not even running.
+Although CPU features (such as pipelining) mean that execution of a single instruction does not directly correspond to a fixed number of CPU cycles, there is a close association.
+The opportunity for variance or errors to occur when measuring performance using wall time would also increase through the use of operating systems and preemptive multitasking: when another task or process needs to execute, real time would continue to count up while the code being measured is not even running.